Message Relevance by Audience

 History of Life University

-Since 2004, under the direction of current president Dr. Guy F. Riekeman, Life University has undergone transformational changes that have revitalized the physical campus and established “Life U” as a premiere university with an international reputation for excellence, and as a thought leader in the healthcare industry.
+While under the direction of Dr. Riekeman, LIFE underwent transformational innovation that set a standard of world-class excellence in the physical campus, curriculum design, academic programs and national policy.
+Dr. Riekeman established “Life U” as a premiere university with an international reputation for service and as a thought leader in the healthcare industry.

-Changes include new construction built to Gold-level LEED standards, the “greening” of the campus, and modernization of existing buildings.
-Life University has established chiropractic clinics in places such as China and Costa Rica, while also establishing chiropractic education across the globe through international governing bodies and universities.
-It has developed the first master’s degree program in positive psychology with an emphasis on secular ethics.
+Changes included new construction built to Gold-level LEED standards, the “greening” of the campus and modernization of existing buildings.
+Life University also established chiropractic clinics in places such as China and Costa Rica, while also establishing chiropractic education across the globe through international governing bodies and universities.
+It has developed the first master’s degree program in positive psychology with an emphasis on secular ethics and more, and affected National Testing Protocols.

-Additionally, Life is known throughout North America for its sports programs, especially its number one ranked rugby program.
-Life University continues to influence policy makers via its forums and summits organized through the Octagon.
+Additionally, LIFE is known throughout North America for its sports programs, especially its top-ranked rugby program.
+LIFE continues to influence policy makers via its forums and summits organized through the Octagon, a global think tank serving to advance dialogue on health care and in the community at-large related to the University’s Eight Core Proficiencies.

-Life University is appropriately tagged as the ‘not so little’ university that is changing the world.
+LIFE is appropriately tagged as the “not-so-little” university that is changing the world.

 Life University Strategic Plan (20/20 Vision)